luguoxiang/kubernetes-traffic-manager/README.md

 EOF
 ```

 Note that you need to change host and path value to the value in your cerbot output.
-For k8s version <1.15, apiVersion should be changed to extensions/v1beta1

 After running above commands, switch to cerbot terminal, press ENTER to let command conntinue, cerbot will generate the tls secrets to file.
 Then run follwing command:
  ```
  kubectl create secret tls ingressgateway-certs   --key certbot/live/(your host name)/privkey.pem --cert certbot/live/(your host name)/fullchain.pem

 cat <<EOF | kubectl apply -f -
-apiVersion: networking.k8s.io/v1beta1
+apiVersion: extensions/v1beta1
 kind: Ingress
 metadata:
   name: https-ingress